 Our main findings can be summarized as follows:

 \begin{enumerate}

 \item \textbf{Void shapes are relatively stable.} The three-dimensional morphology of voids, characterized by sphericity $s$ and triaxiality $T$, remains stable across all data realizations and tracer selections.
 The mean sphericity consistently stays at $\langle s \rangle \approx 0.85\text{--}0.86$, with a dominant population of oblate voids ($T < 0.3$).
-This robustness indicates that void shapes are primarily governed by the large-scale gravitational potential, and are largely insensitive to observational systematics and tracer-dependent effects.
+This robustness suggests that void shapes are primarily linked to the large-scale gravitational environment and are comparatively insensitive to observational systematics and tracer-dependent effects.

 \item \textbf{Void size statistics depend strongly on the identification algorithm.} While qualitative trends are consistent, we identify systematic differences between void-finding methods.
 Watershed-based algorithms systematically produce larger voids with more pronounced compensation walls compared to geometry-based \texttt{VoidFinder}.
 These discrepancies arise from the fundamentally different definitions of void boundaries (basin merging versus maximal sphere packing), highlighting that void size-related statistics are intrinsically method-dependent.